Items prot №2, prot №11 and receipts

 I changed direction of my research a finally found the leader of that group.
 All members of the group worked in secret nuclear Institutes.
 Two of them (including the leader) were "children to their fathers":

 The father of leader is...
 Blohincev Dmitiy Ivanovich

 The father of second one - Anatoly Alexandrov

 It was a top of the very closed scientific secret elite, and Sasha was accepted.

 Source: Galina Sazonova

 Read Alexei Rakitin's version on Kolevatov's decision to leave Moscow and transfer back to Sverdlovsk.

 Dyatlov group seem to have celebrated Aleksander Kolevatov's birthday on Jan 30 - his present was a tangerine, which he readily distributed among his friends.
 This is taking place 2 days before they all perish in the treacherous Ural mountain in 1959.

 He was 24 years old when he died.
-Kolevatov is buried on May 12, 1959, in Mihaylovskoe cemetery, Yekaterinburg, Sverdlovsk Oblast, Russia.
+Kolevatov was laid to rest on May 11, 1959, in Mihaylovskoe cemetery, Yekaterinburg, Sverdlovsk Oblast, Russia.
+Funerals May 1959 →